Frequently Asked Questions for Honors College Students Using UVM Libraries

 Resources, Research Support, and Study Space

-The Bailey/Howe Library provides special privileges to UVM students enrolled in the Honors College.
-Honors students have the great opportunity to work with Library Associate Professor Patricia Mardeusz, the college’s library liaison.
-Honors students also may check out books for the duration of a semester - the same loan period allowed to graduate students.
+The David W. Howe Memorial Library provides special privileges to UVM students enrolled in the Honors College.
+Honors College students have the great opportunity to work with Library Associate Professor Patricia Mardeusz, the college’s library liaison.
+Honors College students also may check out books for the duration of a semester - the same loan period allowed to graduate students.
 Like graduate students, Honors College students may have up to 100 books checked out.

 UVM’s Libraries are located on central campus, just across the street from the Honors College.
 Visit the Library’s homepage for more information on hours, collections, and services, or email Patricia Mardeusz, (email@example.com), for more information.